 One of the Godfathers of spirituality whose teachings have penetrated the West, Sri Ramana Maharshi was famed as an Indian mystic and enlightened being.
 This is a collection of teachings providing clear instruction into the nature of self-enquiry.
 The book requires a basic understanding of the ego and “I” and it’s a title that has to be approached methodically.
 However, serious spiritual practitioners will likely create space for this on the bookshelf and dip into it repeatedly.

 One of the classics on non-duality that many modern authors reference.
 A simple man, having been a shopkeeper in Bombay, Nisargadatta was renowned for his teachings as one of the great Indian sages and gathered a loyal cadre of international devotees.
 The book follows a question and answer format that can help some readers foster a feeling of individual instruction from the master himself.
 Whilst many other books on the subject can appear academic, this comes off as simple and direct.

 The Transparency of Things (Rupert Spira)

 Perhaps one of the best books on non-duality from a vocal advocate of the philosophy.
 A very simple and yet profound piece of work, which may be better suited to those possessing a basic understanding of the concept.
 It’s advisable to start with Spira’s videos and then consult the book for more if needed.
 The topic is covered from various angles, which some readers may find repetitive.

 Wolfe talks about non-duality from his own personal experience of awakening to what is.
 It’s extremely well-written with clear pointing, comprising a collection of essays and insights into the nature of Advaita.
 The best thing?
 Wolfe provides a free pdf version of the book on his website.

 These are the best books on non-duality to deepen your spiritual practice and understanding of existence as you know it.
 If you have any other good resources, please share them on my contact page.
-Otherwise, you can browse a selection of other top titles by category here.
+Otherwise, you can more best books and recommended reads here.